krauhen/fRAGme/README.md

-# fRAGme
-### This is a dockerized RAG FastAPI service with vector store handling.
+This is a dockerized RAG FastAPI service with vector store handling.

 ## Setup
 ### Start FastAPI webservice